 If you think chronic stress is no picnic for your life right now, science has found that today's freakout is really bad for your body long term.
 "When stress is excessive, it can contribute to everything from high blood pressure to asthma to ulcers to irritable bowel syndrome," said Ernesto L. Schiffrin, MD, PhD, and a professor of medicine at McGill University.

-Recommendation: Relieve stress by exercising, socializing and regularly engaging in relaxation techniques such as mindfulness.
-Don’t self-medicate with alcohol.
+The Rx: Relieve stress by exercising, socializing and regularly engaging in relaxation techniques such as mindfulness.
+Don't self-medicate with alcohol.
 If your stress has become unmanageable, talk to your doctor.

 You Filled Your Cart With Low-Fat Food